Dark Matter (H)eats Young Planets

-We do not show complementary cosmology-dependent constraints such as those from the CMB and Lymann-$\alpha$.
+We also show complementary cosmology-dependent constraints from the CMB \cite{Boddy:2018kfv}.
 DM which scatters with a velocity-independent cross-section can also be constrained from the lack of MW satellites produced in such models \cite{Nadler:2019zrb}.
 However, as the DM scattering rates could be different in the early universe~\cite{Elor:2021swj}, those bounds are not as universal as the shown late-time sensitivity.
-Finally, in the case of DM that comprises only a sub-fraction of the total DM abundance, the direct detection constraints are essentially insensitive below the GeV mass scale~\cite{McKeen:2022poo} (and the sensitivity of other constraints also shrinks significantly \cite{Li:2022idr}), while our search covers significant parameter space even at a DM fraction as low as $f_{\rm DM} \sim 10^{-3}$, shown as solid chartreuse lines.

-In Figs.\ref{fig:constraintsSD} and \ref{fig:constraintsSI}, we show the sensitivity to DM interactions from observations of Jovians near the GC, for which we have assumed $\rho_{\rm DM} = 100 \, \rm GeV \, cm^{-3}$ and $v_{\rm DM} = 10 \rm \, km \, s^{-1}$, where at small cross sections we find that capture by the core is more efficient than capture by the envelope in both the spin-dependent and the spin-independent case.
-During the period of formation we are interested in, the core-grow is not appreciable, such that $f_{\rm cap}$ remains approximately constant.
-As the temperature increase needed to satisfy \eqref{eq:jeansflux} does grow as a function of time, we expect that formation of Jovian planets in the GC halts at $10 \rm M_\oplus$ in the parameter range indicated by the dashed contours, and proceeds as normal below these contours.
-Note that the premature ending is already in tension with inferences of Jovian planets in the GC from lensing events \cite{Sahu:2006ex,MOA:2009dkq,koshimoto2021no}.

-In Fig.~\ref{fig:benchplotdist} we show the capture efficiency as a function of distance from the GC assuming an NFW profile and a Maxwellian velocity dispersion.
-For small DM scattering cross sections, core capture dominates, preventing any gas accumulation for Jovian planets at some distance from the GC.
-For larger DM cross sections, envelope capture dominates, leading to the formation of Jovian planets with a decreasing mass the closer to the GC they are formed.
-This distinct phenomenology can be targeted by future observations of exoplanets.

 Lastly, as a result of DM heat injection, the proto-planet will respond by radiating away more energy.
 Even if the heating effect is not significant enough to halt the formation of the gas envelope, this effect leads to an increase in luminosity in high DM-density environments.
 The luminosity of protoplanet formation peaks in the near-infrared and can be determined by future observations.
 This allows a direct comparison of the observed peak luminosity, realised at about $2$ Myr, and that predicted by theoretical models.